Hardinsburg, Kentucky: History

 The murder and scalping of young James Jolly was the second colonizer to be murdered by native Kentuckians at Hardin's Fort.
-James was the son of Nelson Jolly, Jr., the progenitor of the Jolly family of present-day Breckinridge County.
+James was the son of Nelson Jolly Jr., the progenitor of the Jolly family of present-day Breckinridge County.
 At seventeen years of age, and newly arrived at the fort, James went alone to bring in the horses which were grazing along Clover Creek, a few hundred yards from its palisaded walls.
 When he did not return, a scouting party eventually found his mutilated body.
 James Jolly was the first person to die at Hardin's Station and the first to be buried under a hickory tree near the banks of Clover Creek, where, both his father and William Hardin were buried when they died.

 Hardinsburg was established in 1800 as the seat of government for the newly established Breckinridge County.
 The first courthouse was a log house built in 1801.
 Jack Hardin's family book states family members laid out the town without compass or chain in the Fall of 1781; their only instruments were a vine and ax.
 Its post office was established on January 1, 1803, as Breckinridge Court House or Hardinburg.

+In 1810, a Roman Catholic church was founded.
+Originally named St. Rumoldus (St. Rumbold) after the Cathedral in Mechelen, Belgium, the name was later changed to St. Romuald.
+From 1924 to 1982 the church was served by priests from the Missionaries of the Precious Blood.

+A Methodist congregation was formed in 1828.

+In 1887, a group met at the courthouse and started the Baptist church for the town.